yt-project/yt/doc/source/visualizing/plots.rst

   of the value range ``zmin`` and ``zmax``.
 - :meth:`~yt.visualization.plot_container.ImagePlotContainer.set_log` allows switching to
   linear or symlog norms.
 With symlog, the linear threshold can be set explicitly.
-Otherwise, yt will dynamically determine a resonable value.
+Otherwise, yt will dynamically determine a reasonable value.

 Use the :meth:`~yt.visualization.plot_container.PlotContainer.set_zlim`
 method to set a custom colormap range.